Belarusian Orthodox Church: Criticism and controversies

-In a statement from 2023, the exiled Rada of the Belarusian Democratic Republic accused the Belarusian Orthodox Church of failing to condemn violence in Belarus following the 2020–2021 Belarusian protests and of interfering in the affairs of other Christian churches and thereby being "the main source of inter-religious tension in Belarus".
-The Rada characterised the church as "a Russian colonial institution" and "one of the ideological pillars of A. Lukashenka's regime".
+In 2023, the exiled Rada of the Belarusian Democratic Republic described the BOC as a "Russian colonial institution".
+The Rada also said that the church supported the Russian invasion of Ukraine, failed to condemn human rights abuses by the Lukashenko government, and enjoyed privileges while other denominations were repressed.

 In 2022 and 2023, the Orthodox St Elisabeth Convent in Minsk has been holding public events supporting the Russian invasion of Ukraine and raised funds to support Russian troops.
 The convent has also been involved in promoting homophobia, and other controversies.